2025 Art & Songwriting Contest

 Special Announcement: Upcoming Documentary "Blue: The Life and Art of George Rodrigue"

-We are excited to share that a new documentary, "Blue: The Life and Art of George Rodrigue," is scheduled to be released across Louisiana in December.
+We are excited to share that a new documentary, "Blue: The Life and Art of George Rodrigue," just had its North American debut on October 21, 2024 during the New Orleans Film Festival, and is scheduled to be released across Louisiana in December.
 This film fully explores George Rodrigue's life, art, and the profound importance of his home state in shaping his work.
 As students participate in this contest, they are encouraged to reflect on how Rodrigue’s connection to his roots in Louisiana influenced his art, just as their own sense of home can inspire their creativity.

 About the Art Contest